Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

 \subsection{Training Approaches}

-Because most \acp{kg} are generated under the \acf{owa}, we require training approaches involving techniques such as negative sampling to avoid over-generalization to true facts.
+Because most \acp{kg} contain only positive examples, we require training approaches involving techniques such as negative sampling to avoid over-generalization to true facts.
 Here, we describe two common training approaches found in the literature: the \acf{lcwa} and the \acf{slcwa}.
 It should be noted that the \ac{lcwa} and the \ac{slcwa} do not affect the evaluation.